 Scottish settlers have also left an indelible mark on New Brunswick.
 The province is home to numerous Scottish Highland Games, showcasing traditional sports, music, and dance.
 Tartan, the Scottish pattern, is a common sight, reflecting the pride of the Scottish community in their heritage.

 First Nations culture in New Brunswick is as old as the land itself.
-The Wolastoqiyik (Maliseet), Mi’kmaq, and Peskotomuhkati (Passamaquoddy) peoples have shaped the province’s identity with their profound spiritual connection to the land, rich oral histories, and remarkable artistry.
+The Wolastoqiyik (Maliseet), Mi’kmaq, and Peskotomuhkati (Passamaquoddy) peoples have shaped the province’s identity with their profound spiritual connection to the land, rich oral histories and remarkable artistry.
 Their contributions influence modern-day conservation efforts and enrich the province’s cultural tapestry.

 In sum, the diverse cultural heritage of New Brunswick is a brilliant mosaic of traditions and customs that together form a vibrant and unique cultural landscape.